ML-7641-Fall-2022/RoboChef/README.md

 The matrix factorization method will use the concept of Truncated Singular Value Decomposition to obtain highly predictive latent features using the sparse ratings matrix and provide a fair approximation of predictions of new items ratings.

+- In recommendation systems , we have to not only ensure greater accuracy on ratings prediction but also have the most relevant items at the top of the recommendation list i.e. ranking of the recommendations.
+  - Evalution metrics to be used : **MAP@k** (Mean Average Precision at K) and **NDCG** (Normalized Discounted Cummulative Gain)

 ### Points for further exploration

 - Applications of autoencoders to learn underlying feature representation and provide a more personalized recommendation.
 - Added functionality to recommend the food items that can be prepared using the ingredients image a user has uploaded.

-## Results & Discussion

-- In recommendation systems , we have to not only ensure greater accuracy on ratings prediction but also have the most relevant items at the top of the recommendation list i.e. ranking of the recommendations.
-  - Evalution metrics to be used : MAP@k (Mean Average Precision at K) and NDCG (Normalized Discounted Cummulative Gain)

 ## References